kubernetista/nuvola-docs/docs/Quick-Start.md

 # Copy the files to the nuvola repo, in a directory excluded from git
 cp _wildcard.localtest.me* ../_nuvola/nuvola/_assets/secrets/

-# Eventually the other certs are in the project `traefik-mkcert-docker`
-cd traefik-mkcert-docker/certs

 # Switch to the directory containing the certs
 cd nuvola/_assets/secrets